Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Rare event driven crashes

 In the main text, we analyzed the dynamical equations in the high perishability limit using the assumption that fluctuations do not affect the equilibrium value of the production target.
 Could rare instantaneous events decrease this equilibrium value and shift the transition line that we computed in the main text?
 This is what we attempt to answer in this Appendix.
+To discuss the potential of activated events we assume that the system is initially in a stable, nearly homogeneous equilibrium state where $y_< \approx \overline{y}^\top_t \approx y^\star$ and that we will have a high fluctuation of one of the $\Xi_i$'s that will drive the productivity downwards.
+In this close-to-equilibrium configuration that has just been shocked, Eq. \eqref{eq:limit_prod} becomes